rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 * Similar to Node taints, by enabling the `DRADeviceTaints` feature gate, devices support taints and tolerations.
 An admin or a control plane component can taint devices to limit their usage.
 Scheduling of pods which depend on those devices can be paused while a taint exists and/or pods using a tainted device can be evicted.
 * By enabling the feature gate `DRAPrioritizedList`, DeviceRequests get a new field named `firstAvailable`.
 This field is an ordered list that allows the user to specify that a request may be satisfied in different ways, including allocating nothing at all if some specific hardware is not available.
 * With feature gate `DRAAdminAccess` enabled, only users authorized to create ResourceClaim or ResourceClaimTemplate objects in namespaces labeled with `resource.k8s.io/admin-access: "true"` can use the `adminAccess` field.
 This ensures that non-admin users cannot misuse the `adminAccess` feature.
 * While it has been possible to consume device partitions since v1.31, vendors had to pre-partition devices and advertise them accordingly.
 By enabling the `DRAPartitionableDevices` feature gate in v1.33, device vendors can advertise multiple partitions, including overlapping ones.
-The Kubernetes scheduler will choose the partition based on workload requests, and prevent allocation of conflicting partitions simultaneously.
+The Kubernetes scheduler will choose the partition based on workload requests, and prevent the allocation of conflicting partitions simultaneously.
 This feature gives vendors the ability to dynamically create partitions at allocation time.
 The allocation and dynamic partitioning are automatic and transparent to users, enabling improved resource utilization.

 These feature gates have no effect unless you also enable the `DynamicResourceAllocation` feature gate.